s11khushboo/g1-news-classifier/README.md

-# **📰 NLP News Classifier using TF-IDF and XGBoost**
+# **📰 NLP News Classifier using TF-IDF, GloVe embedding and XGBoost**

-This project implements a news classifier that automatically categorizes news text into fraud and real using TF-IDF (Term Frequency–Inverse Document Frequency) for feature extraction and XGBoost for classification.
+This project implements a news classifier that automatically categorizes news text into fraud and real using TF-IDF (Term Frequency–Inverse Document Frequency), GloVe embedding for feature extraction and XGBoost for classification.

 ---